score-json/json/TSF/trustable/assertions/TA-Constraints.md

-# Checklist for TA-CONSTRAINTS from [Codethink](https://codethinklabs.gitlab.io/trustable/trustable/print_page.html)
+#### Checklist for TA-CONSTRAINTS from [Codethink](https://codethinklabs.gitlab.io/trustable/trustable/print_page.html)

 * Are the constraints grounded in realistic expectations, backed by real-world examples? <br>
-    Answer:  Yes, the constraints are NOICE
+    Answer:  Yes, the constraints are
 * Do they effectively guide downstream consumers in expanding upon existing Statements? <br>
     Answer:
 * Do they provide clear guidance for upstreams on reusing components with well-defined claims? <br>